 The Abyss

-The Abyss is a very large fissure or crack in the earth found near the south Nanaimo area.
+The Abyss is a very large fissure or crack in the earth found in South Nanaimo.
 It's approximately 50 cm wide, but no one knows how deep it goes.
-All around the Abyss, you can find other more minor earth cracks.
+You can also find other, more minor earth cracks around the Abyss.
 It’s a unique geological formation one should see.
-If you go on this approximate 1.8 km trek, please keep dogs on a leash and young children close at hand.

 Buttertubs Marsh